Book Your Free Owner Consultation

 Other disclosures focus on safety and habitability.
 Landlords must inform residents if the property is located near a military installation that may fall within a noise or accident potential zone, disclose any known defective drywall, and reveal whether mold is present in the unit before move-in.

-Together, these disclosures ensure residents have a full understanding of the property and their obligations before signing a lease.
+Together, these disclosures ensure residents have a full understanding of the property and their obligations before signing a written lease agreement.

 Virginia Tenant Rights & Responsibilities